On the Complexity of Barrier Resilience for Fat Regions: -approximation

 \subsection{Analysis}

-We will now show that the algorithm described above yields a $(1+\eps)$-approximation.
-We begin with the following observation.

 \begin{lemma} Let $D \in \regions$, where \arr\ has ply $\ply$, and let $s$,$t$ be any two points inside $D$.
-Then the resilience between $s$ and $t$ in \regions\ is at most $\ply$. \end{lemma} \begin{proof} Let $c$ be the number of disks containing either $s$ or $t$ ($c \geq 1$, since $D$ contains both points).
-These $c$ disks clearly must be removed.
-Now we analyze what other disks, not containing neither $s$ nor $t$, may need to be removed too.
-For each other disk $D_1$ (not containing both $s$ and $s$) that needs to be removed in an optimal solution, there must be another disk $D_2$ that intersects $D_1$ and, together, separate $s$ and $t$ inside $D$.
-We call such a pair of disks a \emph{separating pair}.
+Then the resilience between $s$ and $t$ in \regions\ is at most $4\ply-3$. \end{lemma} \begin{proof} Let $c$ be the number of disks that contain $s$ or $t$ (or both).
+Clearly these disks must be removed.
+Also notice that $c \leq 2\ply-1$, since $D$ contains both points and no point is contained in more than $\ply$ disks.
+Now we analyze how many other disks may need to be removed too.

-Thus if the resilience is $(c+c')$, there must be at least $c'$ \emph{disjoint} separating pairs intersecting $D$.
-Moreover, since disks have unit-size, if two disks form a separating pair, at least one of them must intersect the center of $D$.
-Similarly, any disk containing $s$ and $s$ must contain the center of $D$ as well.
-Fig.~\ref {fig:approx-resply} illustrates the argument.

-Since the ply of \arr\ is $\ply$, this implies that there can be at most $\ply-c$ separating pairs, and thus the resilience is at most $\ply$. \end{proof}

-\eenplaatje {approx-resply} {The point $m$ is contained in at least $c'+1$ disks of $\arr$.
-Therefore, one of the neighboring cells has ply at least $c'+c+1$ }